pato0301/starbucks_capstone_udacity/README.md

 Predicting the purchase offer that will generate a much deeper engagement of the client, and therefore it is most probably that he use that promotion.

+You can see the full analysis in the [medium post](https://patonv.medium.com/starbucks-reward-program-analysis-323b017f0c3e)

 ## Installations

 This project was written in Python, using Jupyter Notebook on Anaconda.
 The relevant Python packages for this project are as follows: